patmau/GettingAndCleaningData/README.md

 The data set was built from the recordings of 30 subjects performing activities of daily living while carrying a waist-mounted smartphone with embedded inertial sensors.

 The data provided by Reyes-Ortiz _et al._ is separated into two different data sets and distributed over multiple files.
-The goal of this course project is to combine this data, extract means and standard deviations of measurements, compute means of these measurement by subject and activity, and finally produce a singe file which contains a _tidy_ data set that is easy to read into and process with R.
+The goal of this course project is to combine this data, extract means and standard deviations of measurements, compute means of these measurements by subject and activity, and finally produce a singe file which contains a _tidy_ data set that is easy to read into and process with R.

 ## Perform the analysis